syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 ## How to

-### How to bind the viewModel property as BindingContext
+### How to bind the viewModel property inside HeaderTemplate?

 SfDataGrid allows you to bind the view model property to [HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTemplate.html) by setting the BindingContext of the `GridColumn` as `ViewModel`.